MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

   </ul>
   </ul>

- -- That is not part of this particuar case study.
+ -- That is not part of this particular case study.
 </details>

 ### Now the data is clean and consistent, it's time to add new columns by using formulas